apim-haufe-io/wicked.tools/README.md

 This repository contains/will contain sample code for deploying, or generally interacting with the API Portal.

+In the `local-kong` directory, you will find a simple Docker Compose file to run only Kong locally on your Docker host.

 ## Exporting Configuration

 To test the deployment end points (see also documentation on this), do the following (you will need a recent node.js installation on your machine):